 To make a suggestion, name a suspect, vehicle and destination whose marker is before you.

-Example: “I suggest that Professor Plum is traveling in the Hot Air Balloon, to the Grand Canyon”
+Example: “I suggest that Professor Plum is travelling in the Hot Air Balloon, to the Grand Canyon”

 By making suggestions throughout the game, it will help you determine – by process of elimination – which three cards comprise the solution.

 Proving a Suggestion True or False #